 Despite our choice to wait, there is another, more controversial, school of thought that riding with babies (in a safe way) is not only okay but something that we should absolutely do.
 As more and more families realize the devastating impact of a car culture, they are giving up their automobiles for bicycles.

 Options for biking with a baby (under 12 months)

 For folks who aren’t willing to wait until a year old, there are several options for hauling a baby.
 With any setup you want to ensure that their neck is supported, that they aren’t being jostled, and that they are reasonably protected in the event of a tipover.

 One of the sanest articles I’ve read on biking with a baby is over on the Totcycle blog.
 This Seattle-based doctor, recommends using a cargo bike with a bucket—examples are the Dutch bakfiets or Madsen.

-Read more about bucket bikes and some of our favorites:
+Read more about cargo bikes and some of our favorites:

 If you do choose to bike with a baby in the trailer, ensure that you get a really good one.
 I recommend the Thule Chariot Cross as it has suspension and the “roll cage” will do a good deal to prevent injury in the event of a tipover or accident.